rage/programming-23/data/part-4/1-vscode.md

 As you can see, these methods do pretty much what you would expect based on their names.

 Notice how the interpreter doesn't print out anything when you run the command `numbers.reverse()`.
-Why is that?
-The interpreter prints something out only if the line of code has a value.
+This is because the interpreter prints something out only if the line of code has a value.
+The `reverse()` method here doesn't return any value.

 In the above example we printed out the value of the list `numbers` by typing in just the name of the variable.
 In fact, it is rarely necessary to explicitly type in `print` commands in the interpreter.
-Neither is it wrong to include them, however.
+You can include them if you want to, however.

 Remember to close the interpreter when you are finished.
 The commands `quit()` or `exit()` will close it, as will the key combo _Control_+_D_ (Linux/Mac) or _Control_+_Z_ (Windows).
 Especially in Visual Studio Code this is important, as trying to execute another Python program while the interpreter is still running results in a rather cryptic error message: